Accessibility Tools

 During Lower Key Stage 2 the following units of work have been selected: The Stone Age through to the Iron Age, The Romans, Anglo-Saxons, Vikings, a School Designed Local History study and Ancient Egypt.
 Opportunities to develop their understanding of local history are explicit throughout.

 The NPAT History curriculum reflects our various localities to ensure children have a rich understanding of their local heritage as well as changes over time.
-Local history is woven into our history curriculum to ensure it is explicitly taught and that links with larger historical themes are made.
-For example, in Year 1, Northamptonshire children learn about the Boot and Shoe Industry, its relevance, legacy and historical significance to the local area.
-In Year 5, children in Northamptonshire schools learn about Walter Tull a local war hero, and football legend.
+Local history is woven into our history curriculum to ensure it is explicitly taught in Years One, Two, Four and Five and that links with larger historical themes are made.
+For example, in Year One, Northamptonshire children learn about the Boot and Shoe Industry, its relevance, legacy and historical significance to the local area.
+In Year Five, children in Northamptonshire schools learn about Walter Tull a local war hero, and football legend.
+The NPAT curriculum and pedagogy will therefore enable children to begin secondary school being able to articulate, with a secure chronological knowledge, aspects of local, British and world history.
+They will be able to use appropriate historical terms as well as note connections, contrasts and trends over time.

 Key History vocabulary is specified and explicitly taught as part of the NPAT History Curriculum.
 The development of vocabulary progresses throughout the History curriculum.